-Record-breaking cyclist Christine Mackenzie badly hurt in hit-and-run
+Record-breaking cyclist Christina Mackenzie 'left for dead' after hit-and run

 - Published

-A record-breaking cyclist has been seriously injured after being hit by a sports utility vehicle (SUV) which failed to stop.
+A record-breaking cyclist seriously injured in a hit and run says she is disgusted the driver left her for dead.

-Christina Mackenzie, 45, was training near Kippen, Stirlingshire, on Tuesday when she was struck by the vehicle.
+Christina Mackenzie, 45, has been left in "excruciating" pain following the crash near Kippen, Stirlingshire, on Tuesday.

+She broke her pelvis in two places in the collision with a sports utility vehicle (SUV) towing a high-sided agricultural trailer.

+She appealed to the driver to "have conscience" and come forward to police.

+Speaking from her bed at Forth Valley Royal Hospital in Larbert, she added: "The pain relief I have been given is pretty high but any movement I make is excruciating".

+As well as breaking her pelvis, she sustained cuts to her elbow and ankle.

-Ms Mackenzie, who holds the record for cycling from Land's End to John O'Groats, suffered a broken pelvis.
+Ms Mackenzie, who holds the record time for cycling from Land's End to John O'Groats, was training when the crash happened shortly after 17:00.

-The vehicle was pulling a high-sided agricultural vehicle, according to her social media accounts.

-The driver of the vehicle left the scene after Ms MacKenzie was hurt.
+She told BBC Scotland she is convinced the driver would have seen her.

+"I was wearing a bright yellow hi-vis jacket.
+I had front and rear lights on and it was at 5pm, so still daylight," she said.
+"I have no doubt in my mind that he saw me."

 Police Scotland confirmed officers were trying to trace the driver and appealed to members of the public for any information.